SamanthaIacobONS/SamanthaIacobONS/README.md

 📈I'm a data architecture/engineering apprentice with the Office of National Statistics.

-👩‍💻Currently learning to analyse and manipulate data
+👩‍💻Currently making data tools and learning about data linkage

-🐍🐼 Working mostly in Python, Pyspark & SQL!
+🐍🌟𝄜 Working mostly in Python, Pyspark & SQL!